 How do you pack for Egypt in February?

-We went form 2°C in Prague to 25°C in Hurghada.
+We went from 2°C in Prague to 25°C in Hurghada.
 You gotta take boots and you gotta take flip flops.
 You take gloves and you take sunglasses.
 Sundresses and winter coat.
 It’s a mess.

 Let me tell you that me and my friend highly underestimated the weather.